Gospel for Asia (GFA World), Wills Point, Texas – Discussing the topic of gendercide.

 For girls who are allowed to live, life may become harder than anyone could ever deserve.
 Some girls are put to work before they’re old enough to enter school.
 Again, laws may forbid child labor, but that doesn’t mean it’s uncommon.
 Many surviving girls are underfed and neglected, with boys getting a better share of food, care and education.
 Marriage for girls may come at an unusually young age.
 Then she takes on her role as the extremely hopeful mother of precious boys, and probably also girls whose fates lie in someone else’s hands.

 Gender reveal games and parties almost seem like a silly decadence when judged alongside the plight and even terror of abused women and girls in Asia.
 But they’re not.
 Every child God creates is precious in his sight, just like the nursery song taught to us in Sunday School.
 Every baby deserves confetti and a celebration just because they exist.
 Every girl deserves parents who protect and care about her.
 Every woman deserves a warm, loving family where she is safe from discrimination and abuse.

 Someone must help the women and girls in Asia.
-GFA supports the devoted workers who are on the job.
+Gospel for Asia (GFA) supports the devoted workers who are on the job.

 Missionaries, pastors and everyday people reach out to their communities with programs that offer the resources they desperately need.
 Through kindness and generosity of spirit, they educate whole communities.
 Through earnest compassion, they share the love of God with women who may never have known any life besides one of pain and abuse.